lmarkley/lmarkley.github.io/_posts/2015-07-11-Nmap-and-other-things.markdown

 2. [Hyperpolyglot: Unix Shells](http://hyperpolyglot.org/unix-shells)
     - I also recently found this gem.
 It is useful for programming in general, but I've linked to the Unix Shells page here.

 To be continued....

+[^keys]: I like to think of SSH keys this way (though it is a gross oversimplification): It's like having a security system that you have the master code for, but there are other codes for other people (computers) that you 'trust' (or have authorized) so that they can get in as well.
+Each of these people (computers) has a unique code (signature) so that you know it is them and not someone else.